jarednexgent/Memkatz/README.md

 ### Build

 **Visual Studio**
-1. Open `Kazaamsi.sln` in Visual Studio
+1. Open `memkatz.sln` in Visual Studio
 2. Set **Configuration** to `Release` and **Platform** to `x64`
 3. Go to **Project → Properties** and configure:
    - **C/C++ → Code Generation**